 Ava chose these painted newspaper hearts from You Are My Fave and things started out well.
 We had some lovely concentrated liquid watercolors in a muffin tin, one color per depression, but our watercolors and our newspaper just didn’t mix well.
 The colors appearing under Ava’s paintbrush were much more muddy and gray than those in the beautiful photos that had caught her eye.

 I checked our recycling bin for other paper options and came across a local phone directory, the sort that shows up unbidden in our mailbox or on our porch a few times a year.
 That absolutely drives me crazy, and I’ve signed up with the national Yellow Pages Opt-Out website, but that doesn’t apply to independent local directories like the one I found in our bin this day.
-This turned out to be a blessing in disguise, as the newsprint of the phone directory was more robust than the newspaper we had, just the sort of paper Ava needed.
+This turned out to be a blessing in disguise, as the newsprint of the phonebook was more robust than the newspaper we had, just the sort of paper Ava needed.
 We tried some watercolors on the first page, then some watered-down acrylic paints left over from Mira’s rainbow Rorschach butterflies.

 The acrylic was perfect, producing rich colors that were still translucent enough for the print to show through.
-There is perhaps some interesting symbolism in giving your Valentine a heart filled with colorful local phone numbers, but that didn’t matter a whit to Ava.
+There is perhaps some interesting symbolism in giving your valentine a heart filled with colorful local phone numbers, but that didn’t matter a whit to Ava.

-She used the watercolors to flood rectangles of watercolor paper with fields of fuzzy color, then we worked together to rubber cement hearts cut from the phone book pages on top of each watercolor.
+She used the watercolors to flood rectangles of watercolor paper with fields of fuzzy color, then we worked together to rubber cement hearts cut from the phonebook pages on top of each watercolor.